-Property Taxes - Our property taxe spense increased from fiscal 2014 to fiscal 2015 by \$55,000 because we did not have an excess amount accrued for property taxes like we did in fiscal 2014 due to the reclassification of our Sky Ranch property from commercial to farm land as described below.
+Property Taxes - Our property taxe expense increased from fiscal 2014 to fiscal 2015 by \$55,000 because we did not have an excess amount accrued for property taxes like we did in fiscal 2014 due to the reclassification of our Sky Ranch property from commercial to farm land as described below.
 Our property tax expense decreased from fiscal 2013 to fiscal 2014 by \$234,500 primarily as a result of the reclassification of our Sky Ranch property from commercial to farm land.
 As of August 31, 2013, we had an accrual of \$57,600 in property taxes related to our Sky Ranch property.
 The actual property taxes were assessed at \$3,200 resulting in a reduction in our property tax expense of \$54,400 during fiscal 2014.

 Other G&A Expenses - Other G&A Expenses include typical operating expenses related to the maintenance of our office, business development, bad debt charges, travel, and District funding.
-Other G&A decreased 35% during fiscal 2015 compared to fiscal 2014 and decreased 27% during fiscal 2013.
+Other G&A decreased 35% during fiscal 2015 compared to fiscal 2014 and decreased 27% during fiscal 2014 compared to fiscal 2014 and decreased 27% during fiscal 2014 compared to fiscal 2015.
 The changes were primarily the result of the timing of various expenses.
-As described in greater detail in Note 14 - Related Party Transactions to the accompanying financial statements, pursuant to a funding agreement with the District, we are now able to provide funding to the District for day-to-day operations and accrue the funding into a note, which decreased our G&A by approximately \$114,000 from fiscal 2015.
-The decreases in of the G&A from fiscal 2014 were primarily the result of decreased District expenses of \$24,700, the reduction of bad debt expenses by \$21,200, and the elimination of the \$20,200 expense we incurred to dispose of our Paradise water asset.
+As described in greater detail in Note 14-Related Party Transactions to the accompanying financial statements, pursuant to a funding agreement with the District, we are now able to provide funding to the District for day-to-day operations and accrue the funding into a note, which decreased our G&A by approximately \$114,000 from fiscal 2014 to fiscal 2015.
+The decreases in other G&A from fiscal 2014 were primarily the result of decreased District expenses of \$24,700, the reduction of bad debt expenses by \$21,200, and the elimination of the \$20,200 expense we incurred to dispose of our Paradise water asset.